Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

   * In the case, the search patterns are valid, the system generates and displays a list of bank accounts matching the search patterns
     <img alt="Slide 2" height="60%" src="https://user-images.githubusercontent.com/75541561/140600578-0840936a-c039-4991-a7e5-3afaca79d9c6.PNG" width="60%"/>
-  * In the case, there are no bank accounts matching the search patterns, the system generates an info message
+  * In the case, there are no bank accounts matching the search patterns, the system generates the info message
     "No data was found matching the given search pattern(s)"
   * In the case, the search patterns are invalid, the system generates the error message "Search pattern is incorrect!"
   * To cancel the filter, the user clicks the **RESET** and the system generates and displays a list of all bank accounts